PichardRarker/guitar-tuition/power_chords.md

 The barring technique is particularly tricky for new players.
 You will need a bit of trial and error to find the hand position that works well for you, and will probably need a bit of finger sterengthening too (unles you're an avid rock climber).
 Some general tips are:

-i) **Press your thumb into the back of the neck for support**.
+- **Press your thumb into the back of the neck for support**.
 This approach works well for most people.
-For other chord positions (e.g., open chords), your thumb doesn't need to be pressed into the neck ii) **Rotate your index finger onto the side when barring**.
-This slight rolling pushes the boney part of your finger into the strings, making it easier to properly apply decent pressure to the strings iii) **Rest your second finger against the barring finger**.
+For other chord positions (e.g., open chords), your thumb doesn't need to be pressed into the neck
+- **Rotate your index finger onto the side when barring**.
+This slight rolling pushes the boney part of your finger into the strings, making it easier to properly apply decent pressure to the strings
+- **Rest your second finger against the barring finger**.
 You'll notice that none of the power chord strategies mentioned above use the 2nd finger.
-When playing barre chords, you can use the second finger to add more pressure to the barring. iv) ***Experiment with different index finger heights**.
+When playing barre chords, you can use the second finger to add more pressure to the barring.
+- ***Experiment with different index finger heights**.
 When barring, move your index finger up (towards your head) or down (towads the floor).
 Your fingers are not uniform across their length - some positions will be easier for you to apply consistent pressure to the strings.
 Personally, I play barre chords with my tip of the index finger _very slightly_ higher than the 6th string.

 ## ❓ What power chord technique should I use when?